 Not ready to start a messaging campaign, yet?
 Set the visibility of your followers group to Core Team.
 Only core team members will be able to see the “follow” star appear on your site.

 When you’re ready to share your initiative out there by sharing the link for your initiative site on social media.
 Know someone who might be interested in your initiative?
-Invite them to join your ArcGIS Hub Community and to give your initiative a follow.
+Invite them to join your Hub community and follow your initiative.

 This post was originally published on September 23, 2019, and has been updated.